oppia/design-team/.github/ISSUE_TEMPLATE/new_project.md

 - [ ] UX Design approved (Android mocks should include dark mode)
 - [ ] UX Writing approved
-- [ ] Design Systems Team approved
 - [ ] Product approved

-_For a design project to be completed, it needs approval from UXD, UXW, DS and PM.
+_For a design project to be completed, it needs approval from UXD, UXW and PM.
 Please tag the following reviewers when your project is ready (at least one reviewer for each of the 4 bullet points below):_
-- UXD: @rflore / @S4v8n (for Web projects), @ashley-ya (for Android projects), N/A (for design style guide projects)
+- UXD: @rflore / @S4v8n (for Web projects), @ashley-ya (for Android projects)
 - UXW: @ccc253 / @tamiorendain
-- Design systems: @S4v8n / @ashley-ya
 - PM: @seanlip